(Part 1, Part 2, Part 3, Part 4)

 So here we have another small clue or indicator that this passage (from verse 21 on) is supposed to be majoring on the End Time, not the ancient past.
 Whereas in verses 2-20 the subject matter clearly dwells on events of the ancient past, and so as one would expect, there is no mention of the king of the North doing anything very different from his “fathers” or “forefathers”.
 These peculiar phrases seem to be reserved for events taking place in the “time of the end”, the modern era, when religion and technology have transformed so much that their present forms were totally unknown to the people of ancient times.

-So these phrases about “his fathers” and “forefathers” is another signpost, directing us to understand the modern character of these wars of the Antichrist “king of the North”.
-It signals for us that the passage from verse 21 on should be understood as describing events of the (not-so-distant) future; the passage should not be relegated into ancient history, as past Bible scholarship has usually taught.
+So these phrases about “his fathers” and “forefathers” are another signpost, directing us to understand the modern character of these wars of the Antichrist “king of the North”.
+It signals for us that the passage from verse 21 on should be understood as describing events of a distant future; the passage should not be relegated into ancient history, as past Bible scholarship has usually taught.

 (See Appendix 3 news articles about Russian-Chinese advances in military/computer technology that could in the future upend U.S. military superiority.)